How Truck Accidents Are Different Than Car Accidents?

 Complex Liability and Legal Issues between car accidents and truck accidents

 Determining liability in truck accidents can be more complicated than in car accidents.
-Multiple parties could potentially be held responsible for a truck accident, including the truck driver, the trucking company, the owner of the truck, and the manufacturer of the truck or its components.
+Multiple parties could potentially be held responsible for a truck accident, including the truck driver, the trucking company, the cargo loader, the owner of the truck, and the manufacturer of the truck or its components.
 In contrast, car accident liability typically involves the drivers of the involved vehicles.
 The complexity of truck accident liability often necessitates the expertise of an attorney who specializes in truck accident cases.

 Federal Regulations